+In conclusion, our unbiased DQMC simulation of the Holstein model on the Penrose QC reveals that the SC is dominant in the weak and intermediate regime of EPC.
+Particularly, the strongest SC emerges at the intermediate coupling regime, wherein it coexists with CDW.
+Such a salient phase diagram is brought about by the unique electronic structure of the Penrose lattice, which thus provides a promising platform to realize relatively high-Tc SC driven by the EPC.

+We acknowledge that the combined challenges of rapidly diverging autocorrelation times in the low-temperature Holstein model and the intrinsic difficulty of resolving Kosterlitz-Thouless transitions, even in classical models, necessarily restrict the accuracy of transition temperature determination in this study.
+Despite these challenges, our detailed analysis of boundary, size, and shape effects ensures the robustness of our conclusions.

-The Hostein model studied here is the simplest one to describe the {\it e}-ph coupling, and more sophisticated model such as the SSH model~\cite{ssh1,ssh2,ssh4,ssh3,ssh5,ssh6} can also be simulated by the sign-free DQMC approach, albeit with more technical difficulties.
+The Holstein model is the simplest one to describe the EPC, and we have further neglected the site-dependent coupling parameters~\cite{jlos} for simplicity .
+More sophisticated model such as the SSH model~\cite{ssh1,ssh2,ssh4,ssh3,ssh5,ssh6,ssh7} is also amendable to the sign-free DQMC, albeit with more technical difficulties.
 The SSH model can capture more features of the lattice vibration in the QC, including the presence of the low-energy phason mode~\cite{phason1,phason2}, and thus it provides a viable platform to study the role of the phason mode in mediating the SC.
 We leave this topic for the future study.

 ~~~~